end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ### Access

 You can access your cloudunit web platform on https://server_ip_address (certificates will be invalide but you can access it).

+###Local DNS entry

+On your local host

+Finally, add a local DNS entry on your host: any address ending with cu-engine.cloudunit.io shoud point to the ip address of your server.
+Refere to the Local DNS section to see how to achieve this on Ubuntu.